-In this tutorial, we will show you how to install and configuration Memcached on Ubuntu 16.04 LTS server.
+In this tutorial, we will show you how to install and configure Memcached on Ubuntu 16.04 LTS server.
 For those of you who didn’t know, Memcached is a system daemon that allows you to cache information on RAM memory, this allows you better app speeds and avoids bad performance on your dedicated or VPS server.
 It is very useful for optimizing dynamic websites and enabled speed by caching objects in memory.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘